 Ask Siri.
 Say something like: “Open Photos.”
-Learn how to ask Siri.
+Learn more about Siri.

-In the Photos app on your Mac, click Library in the sidebar, then click Days, Months, or Years in the toolbar.
+In the Photos app on your Mac, click Photos in the sidebar, then click Moments, Collections, or Years in the toolbar.

-Double-click a day, month, or year to see the photos in it.
+Click a moment, collection, or year to see the photos in it.

-On a trackpad, you can pinch open or closed on the day, month, or year to change views.
+On a trackpad, you can pinch open or closed on the moment, collection, or year to change views.

 Do any of the following:

-Scroll up or down in a view: Press the Up Arrow or Down Arrow key.
+Scroll up or down in a moment: Press the Up Arrow or Down Arrow key.
 On a trackpad, swipe up or down with two fingers.

 Change the size of thumbnails: Drag the Zoom slider, or pinch in or out on the trackpad.